Tangent Vector Variational Quantum Eigensolver: A Robust Variational Quantum Eigensolver against the inaccuracy of derivative: Conclusion

 \section{Conclusion}

-In this work, it is confirmed that TVVQE can calculate the energy levels and states more accurate than other conventional VQE methods for hubbard model, hydrogen, lithium hydrate Hamiltonians.
-This means that optimizing the norm of tangent vector of trial energy contributes to the accuracy.
+In this work, it is confirmed that TVVQE can calculate the energy levels and states more accurately than other conventional VQE methods for Hubbard model, hydrogen, lithium hydride Hamiltonians.
+This means that optimizing the norm of the tangent vector of trial energy contributes to the accuracy.
 Moreover, the accuracy of the calculation by TVVQE is better than other conventional methods even when the number of iterations is limited to 2 times.
-This mean that the accuracy will be higher as the number of iterations increases a little.
-However, the time for calculation of TVVQE is five times longer than that of VQE with VQD in average.
-It can be decreased by calculating derivatives in parallel by sufficient number of quantum circuit for the number of variable parameters.
-FTQC can perform Quantum Phase Estimation (QPE) algorithm \cite{PhysRevLett.83.5162}.
-However, the accuracy of calculation of QPE algorithm is limited by the number of ancillary qubits and the number of qubits on FTQC cannot be increased easily.
-Hence, TVVQE has the potential to derive the energy levels more accurately than QPE algorithm on quantum computers that have less than 50 qubits.
+This means that the accuracy will be higher as the number of iterations increases a little.
+However, the time for calculation of TVVQE is five times longer than that of VQE with VQD on average because each process of TVVQE requires far more times than ordinary VQE due to the calculation times of simulations of Hadamard test.
+It can be decreased by calculating derivatives in parallel by a sufficient number of the quantum circuit for the number of variable parameters.
+Adaptive VQE can be improved the time for calculations by only decreasing operation times.
+TVVQE can be improved also by parallel computing.
+Hence, TVVQE has the potential to derive the energy levels more accurately and quickly than other VQE algorithms.

 {Appendix : The details of each method} In this section, we describe the details of our methods in Section \ref{3.75}.
 The deflation term of i$^{th}$ state on VQE and TVVQE methods is as follows,

 The $a$, $b$, and $f=(exp(\alpha(r-r_d))+1)^{-1}$ are functions for two constants, and Fermi-Dirac distribution for $r$, respectively.
 Furthermore, $r_d$ is a constant bond length in molecular hydrogen. $f(\mid\langle\Phi_j\mid\Phi_i\rangle\mid{^2})$ is a quadratic function of the absolute value of the inner product between the i- and j-states to accurately derive the degenerate states.
 In this paper, $a=1.0$, $\alpha=100$ and $f(\mid\langle\Phi_j\mid\Phi_i\rangle\mid{^2})=(1+2(\sqrt{5}+1))r^4/r_d^4E_p(r)/4\mid\langle\Phi_j \mid\Phi_i\rangle\mid{^4}+2(\sqrt{5}+1)r^4/r_d^4E_p(r)/4\mid\langle\Phi_j\mid\Phi_i\rangle\mid{^2}$, where $E_p(r)$ is the energy of one lower state of molecular hydrogen at bond length $r$.